stac-api-extensions/filter/README.md

 OAFeat Part 3 CQL2 defines several conformance classes that allow implementers to create compositions of functionality that support whatever expressiveness they need.
-This allows implementers to incrementally support CQL syntax, without needing to implement a huge spec all at once.
-Some implementers choose not to incur the cost of implementing functionality they do not need or may not be able to implement functionality that is not supported by their underlying datastore, e.g., Elasticsearch does not support the spatial predicates required by the Spatial Operators conformance class, only the `S_INTERSECTS` operator in the Basic Spatial Operators class.
+This allows implementers to incrementally support CQL syntax, without needing to implement a large specification all at once.
+Some implementers choose not to incur the cost of implementing functionality they do not need or may not be able to implement functionality that is not supported by their underlying datastore, e.g., Elasticsearch does not support the spatial predicates required by the Spatial Functions conformance class, only the `S_INTERSECTS` function against geometries in the Basic Spatial Functions with additional Spatial Data Types class.

 The STAC API Filter Extension reuses the definitions and conformance classes in OAFeat CQL, adding only the *Item Search Filter* conformance class